oren/pokemon/slides/Present.md

 # Queries

-A query is how we get data back from the database, Cayley support multiple query systems, but in this talk we will focus on Gizmo.
+A query is how we get data back from the database, Cayley support multiple query systems.
+The most common one is Gizmo which is a full JavaScript implementation.

----

-# Gizmo?
 ![](gizmo.jpg)

-Gizmo is the most common query system used with Cayley, it is a full javascript implementation.
 ```g.V("Bob").Out("Listens To").All();```
 would return **Rock Music**.